Get a foot into the door with a Sim only package

 Mobile phone networks need customers

-Mobile phone networks pay a lot of money for their networks and the only way they can make money and profit is by taking on new customers.
-All of the networks will take their fair share of customers with a less than perfect credit history.
+Mobile phone networks pay a lot of money to run their networks and the only way they can recoup this money is by making profit.
+To make profit, all of the mobile phone networks need new customers.
+This means that all of the mobile phone networks will take their fair share of customers with a less than perfect credit history.

 Building a relationship with the mobile network

 Once you have proven yourself as a good customer you will find your internal rating with that network will improve.
-This means you will soon be able to take on additional lines, great if you want to take an additional contract for your Partner, Children or add a tablet to your account for example.
+This means you will soon be able to take on additional lines or upgrades.

 Usually after six months of being a Contract customer, the mobile phone network will be open to considering a new additional line.